njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 I logged into the windows VM with the user credentials given to me and first thing I did was that I ran [PingCastle](https://pingcastle.com) on the VM; I will highly suggest this tool once you've got foothold as it really gives lots of information.
 Here's how the output summary looked like
 ![Ping Castle Summary](/assets/images/posts/ad-pentest/pingcastle.png)
-It showed 100 risk and some kerberoastable users, but there was something very shocking, among the administrators list I found that the user account given to me was also a member of the domain admins group.
+It showed 100/100 risk level and some kerberoastable users, but there was something very shocking, among the administrators list I found that the user account given to me was also a member of the domain admins group.
 I was like "What the hell?
 How can a user account be a member of domain admins group?".
 I was not expecting this at all.
 I was expecting to get a low privileged user account and then I would have to escalate the privileges to domain admin but I was already a domain admin.
 I was not sure if this was a mistake or it was intentionally done by the IT team but I was not complaining.
 I was happy that I was already a domain admin and I didn't have to escalate the privileges.
 I was able to do anything I wanted to do in the domain.
 There was huge numbers of users with admin rights and mine was one of them (maybe they gave the users these rights by default?) **I logged into all 4 of the DCs and I was in so at this point I can claim that I compromised the AD environment.**

 <img src="https://media.giphy.com/media/jsZIN7jaaFLvbjPy7l/giphy.gif" alt="LLMNR Poisoning" style="display:block; margin-left:auto; margin-right:auto">